Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 If the cost between E and G is 10, while all other link costs are 1, E advertises a cost of 10 to D, while F advertises a cost of 1.
 D calculates the total cost to reach G via E as 11 by adding 1 to E's advertised cost.
 However, since the path to G via F has a lower cost of 2, D selects F as the next hop to G and updates its routing table accordingly.
 In the next update cycle, D advertises its path to G through itself, with a total cost of 2.

 We will not go through the example further, but it hopefully illustrates the basic workings of these routing protocols.
-For interested readers, the according sections in the RFCs [6126](https://www.rfc-editor.org/info/rfc6126) and [2453](https://datatracker.ietf.org/doc/rfc2453/) are reccommended.
+For interested readers, the according sections in the RFCs [RFC 6126]  and [RFC 2453] are reccommended.

 # Count to infinity